odddollar/Bilinear-gradient-generator-GUI/README.md

 Uses bilinear-interpolation to generate random colour gradients.
 A random value is selected for each corner of the image, then bilinear-interpolation is used to interpolate the remaining pixels.
 This is repeated 4 times.
 These 4 separate pixel arrays are then combined into the red, green, blue and alpha channels to produce a final image.

 Version 2 adds the ability to manually select the colour of each corner and have them be used to generate the gradient.
+Click on the gradient to get the exact colour of a pixel!

 Based *very* heavily on [Bilinear gradient generator](https://github.com/odddollar/Bilinear-gradient-generator).